From Mecca to Medina: The life of Muhammad and the birth of Islam

 During one of these retreats, he received his first revelation from the Angel Gabriel.

-He established a constitution that governed the diverse religious and tribal groups in the city, promoting cooperation and mutual respect.
+In fact, it appears that he established a kind of constitution that governed the diverse religious and tribal groups in the city.

-He also led military campaigns to defend the community against attacks from Mecca.
+Surprisingly, he also successfully led a number of small military campaigns to defend the community against attacks from troops sent against them by the city of Mecca.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.